College of Forestry

 On July 18, 2024, drafts of new statewide wildfire hazard and wildland-urban interface (WUI) maps developed by Oregon State University scientists were released.
 The maps can be viewed online on the Oregon Explorer and the Oregon Department of Forestry accepted public comment on the draft maps through Aug.
 18.

-OSU researchers have engaged in a multi-year effort with partner agencies (Oregon Department of Forestry, Oregon State Fire Marshal, Oregon Department of Consumer and Business Services), fire modeling experts, local subject matter experts, advisory committees, and stakeholders to develop the draft wildfire hazard and WUI maps.
+OSU researchers have engaged in a multi-year effort with partner agencies (Oregon Department of Forestry, Oregon State Fire Marshal, Oregon Department of Consumer and Business Services), fire modeling experts, local subject matter experts, advisory committees, and stakeholders to develop the wildfire hazard and WUI maps.
 This collaboration has resulted in important changes to the map, including:

-• The new draft maps categorize properties according to three hazard classes – low, moderate or high – rather than five risk classes.
+• The new maps categorize properties according to three hazard classes – low, moderate or high – rather than five risk classes.

 • In response to public feedback to the first map, OSU scientists adjusted the way hazard is calculated in hay and pasturelands, which often won’t burn because they’re either irrigated or grazed.
 And if they do burn, the scientists point out, it’s usually later in fire season and only under severe weather conditions.
 The result of the changes is a reduced hazard level for about 1.7 million acres.